gcoulby/minimal-rtos/README.md

 # Minimal RTOS for Raspberry Pi Pico

-A simple real-time operating system (RTOS) implementation using a round-robin scheduler designed for the Raspberry Pi Pico.
+A simple real-time operating system (RTOS) implementation using either a round-robin or priority-based scheduler designed for the Raspberry Pi Pico.
 This RTOS manages multiple tasks with adjustable periods and includes basic hardware interaction through GPIO and ADC.

 ## Features

-- **Round-robin scheduling**: Simple and efficient task scheduling based on fixed time slots.
+- **Flexible Task Scheduling**: Choose between round-robin or priority-based scheduling to manage tasks.
 - **GPIO control**: Toggle LEDs connected to specific GPIO pins.
 - **ADC reading**: Reads analog values from a potentiometer through ADC.
 - **Button interaction**: Triggers ADC reading when a button is pressed.